Have You Suffered an Injury in a Motorcycle Accident?

 According to a report released by the Pennsylvania Department of Transportation (PennDOT), there were 3,547 motorcycles involved in accidents that resulted in 192 fatalities in 2016.
 Further, PennDOT’s report says that “occupant fatalities of motorcycles increased” between 2015 and 2016.

-The following are the top three common causes of motorcycle accidents:
+The top three common causes of motorcycle crashes include:

 - Vehicle Defects.
 PennDOT’s report states that “tire/wheel and brake-related failures contributed to the majority of vehicle defect related crashes”.
 Examples of such vehicle defects include “steering system failure”, faulty suspension and cosmetic defects on the hood/doors/body.
 Always pay attention to any recalls that are announced by your vehicle manufacturer and stay on top of routine maintenance.

-Ultimately, it is a good idea to talk with an experienced motorcycle accident attorney like Adam Grutzmacher after a crash.
-He can help you determine if the details of your case warrant a lawsuit and help build the strongest case possible for you.
+It is a good idea to talk with an experienced motorcycle accident attorney after a crash.
+At Grutzmacher Law Firm, we can help you determine the best legal actions for your situation and help build the strongest case possible for you.

-Questions?
-Our Philadelphia Motorcycle Accident Law Firm Has Answers
+Questions About Your Accident?
+Our Motorcycle Accident Attorney Has Answers

 Being injured is stressful enough on its own.
-Do not let legal hassles be one more thing you have to contend with on top of trying to find consistent childcare and lost wages.
-If you and/or your passenger has been involved in a motorcycle accident due to another driver’s negligence, know that you have the right to file a personal injury claim.
+Do not let legal hassles be something else you have to contend with.
+If you have been involved in a motorcycle accident due to another driver’s negligence, you have the right to file a personal injury claim.

-Adam Grutzmacher has been representing fellow Philadelphians who have been wrongfully injured for more than 10 years.
-He has all the resources, passion and dedication needed to ensure that his clients receive favorable outcomes.
-Contact our local Philadelphia motorcycle accident law firm to schedule a complimentary consultation today.
+Our Philadelphia motorcycle accident lawyer has been representing fellow Philadelphians for more than 10 years.
+He has the resources, passion and dedication to ensure that his clients receive favorable outcomes.
+Call us today at (215) 880-1369 or contact us online to schedule a free consultation.